 Medicare.
 While Medicare coverage is considered by most as quite good, it’s getting more expensive and more complex to manage.
 There is Part A (hospital), Part B (physician), Part D (drug), supplemental plans, co-pays, and deductibles.
 While there is generally no premium for Part A coverage, premiums for Part B vary by your income.
-They can be as low as $170 a month or as high as $578 a month per person.
-By the way, the base Part B premium increased almost 15% for 2022.
-There are also premiums for the supplemental plans, Part D plans, and then potentially sizeable deductibles, particularly in the prescription drug area.

 Important Disclosure: The information contained in this article is for general informational purposes only.
 Opinions referenced are as of the publication date and may be modified due to changes in the market or economic conditions and may not necessarily come to pass.
 Forward-looking statements cannot be guaranteed.
 Past performance is not a guarantee of future results.
 Beacon Pointe has exercised all reasonable professional care in preparing this information.
 The information has been obtained from sources we believe to be reliable; however, Beacon Pointe has not independently verified or attested to the accuracy or authenticity of the information.
 The discussions, outlook, and viewpoints featured are not intended to be investment advice and do not consider specific investment objectives or risk tolerance you may have.
 All investments involve risks, including the loss of principal.
 Consult your financial professional for guidance specific to your circumstances.